CGI-FR/IoT-Hub-Portal/docs/quickstart.md

             * ``User.Read.All``
             * ``User.ReadWrite.All``
         * Select **Add permission**.
+        * If you're prompted to select an account, select your currently signed-in administrator account, or sign in      * with an account in your Azure AD B2C tenant that's been assigned at least the Cloud application administrator       * role.
         * Under **Manage**, select **Expose an API**.
         * Next to **Application ID URI**, select the **Set** link.
         * Under **Scopes defined by this API**, select **Add a scope**.